-How are changes in a child's behavior during therapy related to changes in the child's behavioral symptoms as reported by parents?
+How are changes in a child’s behavior during therapy related to changes in the child’s behavioral symptoms as reported by parents?

-Method
+Methods

 Case Selection

-Nine children were recruited for the larger study through paediatrics clinics and the school system in west Jerusalem.
-The children’s average age was 7.9 (SD = 0.740), diagnosed with ADHD or specific learning disorder, and presented behavioral and social problems.
-One child who presented major improvement in symptoms from session 3 to 21 in the Youth Outcome Questionnaire (Y-OQTM) measure, was selected for this study.
-This child was seven-year-old boy, in second grade, the second of three children diagnosed with ADHD.
-In the intake interview the parents described the child’s difficulties in forming social relationships, and oppositional behaviors towards adults.
-All information regarding this child has been disguised to protect anonymity.
+Nine children were recruited for a larger study conducted through pediatric clinics and the school system in the western part of Jerusalem.
+The children’s average age was 7.9 (SD = 0.740).
+They were all diagnosed with ADHD or another specific learning disorder, and presented behavioral and social problems.
+One child, who showed major improvement in symptoms between session 3 and session 21, as assessed by the Youth Outcome Questionnaire® (Y-OQ) measure (Burlingame et al., 2005), was selected for this case study.
+This child, a seven-year-old boy in the second grade, is the second of the three children in his family to be diagnosed with ADHD.
+In the intake interview, the parents described the child’s difficulties in forming social relationships and his oppositional behaviors toward adults.
+All information regarding this child has been disguised to maintain his anonymity.

-The psychotherapy and the setting
+The Psychotherapy and the Setting

-Psychotherapy took place in a therapy-zoo-lab, and it consisted of 32 weekly sessions that were 45 minutes long, and the sessions were videotaped by consent.
-The therapy-zoo-lab consisted eleven different types of hand-rear animals, none of which belonged to the therapists or the researcher, and supervised by a veterinarian.
-Families of rabbits, chinchillas, and mice, two cats, three guinea pigs, a hamster, a tortoise, two corn snakes, three lizards, one fish aquarium; and three cockatiels.
-During the sessions, the child was free to choose the animal, the activity (e.g., nourishing, playing) and the place in the therapy-zoo (such as the animal’s cage, the kitchen).
-The therapist was a 34-year-old woman with four years of experience as an animal-assisted therapist with school-aged children.
-She received weekly supervision from a senior AAP therapist in a psychodynamic approach, who was not a member of the research team.
+Psychotherapy took place in a therapy-zoo-lab.
+It consisted of 32 weekly sessions that lasted 45 minutes.
+The sessions were videotaped, with consent.
+The therapy-zoo-lab consisted of eleven different types of domesticated animals: families of rabbits, chinchillas, and mice, two cats, three guinea pigs, a hamster, a tortoise, two corn snakes, three lizards, one fish aquarium, and three cockatiels.
+None of these animals belonged to the therapists or the researcher, and all were supervised by a veterinarian.
+The ethical standards for animal welfare in Israel were scrupulously applied.

+During the sessions, the child was free to choose the animal, the activity (e.g., nourishing, playing) and the place in the therapy-zoo-lab (such as the animal’s cage or the kitchen).
+The therapist was a 34-year-old female with four years of experience in conducting AAT with school-aged children.
+She received weekly supervision from a senior AAP therapist who uses a psychodynamic approach, but who was not a member of the research team.

-The study design
+The Study Design